What is Hip Dysplasia?

 As described above, the labrum and articular surfaces may have degenerated or become injured by the time a patient seeks medical attention for hip dysplasia.
 In rare circumstances, there may be a role for an arthroscopic-only intervention to address the pain of a labral tear associated with mild dysplasia.

 This is a considerable option in patients without an upsloping socket and mild coverage insufficiencies, particularly if the patient is older and there is some evidence of early cartilage deterioration.
 An arthroscopic procedure in the properly selected individual may provide sufficient relief to delay hip replacement.
 Arthroscopy does not improve the acetabular coverage and does not substantially alter stability in patients with acetabular dysplasia.
-Thus, if applied to a patient with significant instability and stress concentration associated with dysplasia, arthrscopic treatment alone may lead to predictable recurrence of the soft tissue injuries and labral tearing.
-Great care must be taken when selecting this option, and the combined experience of Dr. Byrd and Dr. Ferguson helps them together best select the preservation treatment option for each individual patient.
+Thus, if applied to a patient with significant instability and stress concentration associated with dysplasia, arthroscopic treatment alone may lead to predictable recurrence of the soft tissue injuries and labral tearing.
+Great care must be taken when selecting this option, and Dr. Byrd will guide patients in choosing the best preservation treatment option for each individual patient.

 Total Hip Replacement for Hip Dysplasia